Creating Jobs by Addressing Primary Care Workforce Needs

 Together, the Affordable Care Act, the American Recovery and Reinvestment Act of 2009 (Recovery Act), and ongoing federal investments in the health care workforce have led to significant progress in training new primary care providers – including physicians, nurse practitioners and physician assistants – and encouraging primary care providers to practice in underserved areas, including:

-- Nearly Tripling the National Health Service Corps: As a result of historic investments by the Obama Administration, the numbers of primary care providers in the National Health Service Corps (NHSC) are at all-time highs, nearly tripling between 2008 and 2012.
-Today, 10.4 million people in communities nationwide receive health care from nearly 10,000 National Health Service Corps clinicians.
-The National Health Service Corps has invested nearly $900 million in providing scholarship and loan repayment incentives to primary care providers and students in return for service in the areas that need them most.
+- More than doubling the National Health Service Corps: As a result of historic investments by the Obama Administration, the numbers of primary care providers in the National Health Service Corps (NHSC) are at all-time highs, more than doubling between 2008 and 2013.
+Today, 9.3 million people in communities nationwide receive health care from nearly 8,900 National Health Service Corps clinicians.

 - Supporting Community Health Centers: The Affordable Care Act created the Community Health Center Fund, which provides $11 billion over five years for the operation, expansion and construction of health centers nationwide.
 Today, more than 1,200 health centers operate nearly 9,000 service delivery sites that provide primary care to more than 20 million patients nationwide, a third of whom are children.
 Since the beginning of 2009, health centers have added an additional 2,200 full-time physicians and 2,400 full-time nurse practitioners, physician assistants, and certified nurse midwives.